 For your perusal: A number of fine collectible items that have

-arrived within the last few weeks.
+arrived within the last couple of years.

 If you're interested in seeing more photos of one of the books